 |Sun Exposure||Full sun|

-|Soil Type||Well-drained, sandy loam|
+|Soil Type||Well-drained, sandy, loamy|

-|Bloom Time||Early spring through summer|
+|Bloom Time||Spring, summer|

 |Flower Color||Purple, blue|